-In cases 1 and 2, Outlook will try to retrieve the autodiscover XML from the new URL, provided the protocol is https.
+In cases 1 and 2, Outlook tries to retrieve the autodiscover XML from the new URL, provided that the protocol is https.
 Nonsecure (http) URLs aren't attempted.
 Additionally, even if the protocol in the new URL is https, Outlook will check certificate information to provide an additional measure of security.

 For case 3, Outlook starts the whole autodiscover process from the beginning.
 If all steps (1-11) are tried without any success using the new email address, then Outlook returns to the original email address, moves to step 5, and continues the attempt to retrieve an XML payload with the original address.

 The steps in the Autodiscover Process section are the general rules for how Outlook tries to obtain the autodiscover payload.
 There are various optimizations and exceptional attempts that may change the process slightly.
 For example, when doing a new account creation, Outlook internally skips the step 3 (check for Last Known Good (LKG) data), because it cannot yet have a last known good entry.
 Similarly, if an attempt was triggered because of an error by using the current configuration information, then Outlook purposefully wants to autodiscover again and not use the LKG information because presumably the last known good information resulted in a failure.

 The policy values that are defined the Autodiscover Process section can be either policy-based registry values or non–policy-based values.
 When they are deployed through GPO, or manual configuration of the policies key, the settings take precedence over the non-policy key.